boryanagoncharenko/CssCoco/test.md

 **Actions**: Find selectors followed by declaration blocks; check if there is not exactly one space between them

 ---
-**Description**: Opening brace must be on the same line as the last selector **Source**: [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
+**Description**: Opening brace must be on the same line as the last selector.
+**Source**: [MediaWiki](https://www.mediawiki.org/wiki/Manual:Coding_conventions/CSS#.21important)
 **Violations**: This convention is slightly less restrictive than the previous one.
 While the former guideline requires exactly one space, the current convention disallows the usage of newlines:
 ```